Amber Portwood & Fiance Matt Baier Aren’t Fit To Parent, Claims Farrah Abraham

 Amber Portwood and Farrah Abraham previously feuded after it was revealed that Baier had attempted to get close to Abraham before reaching out and settling for his current fiancee.
 As Radar Online explained, Abraham advised Portwood against marrying Baier after the outlet shared evidence of his Twitter messages to her co-star.

-While Abraham may not thing Amber Portwood and Matt Baier are good parents, Portwood, who spent time behind bars years ago, was recently given joint legal custody of her 8-year-old daughter Leah.
-Meanwhile, primary custody remains with Gary Shirley and Amber Portwood has been ordered to pay him $1,200 per month for child support.
+While Abraham may not think Amber Portwood and Matt Baier are good parents, Portwood, who spent time behind bars years ago, was recently given joint legal custody of her 8-year-old daughter Leah.
+Meanwhile, primary custody remains with Gary Shirley, and Amber Portwood has been ordered to pay him $1,200 per month for child support.

 Hi loves from Vegas again!!
 No we didn’t get married however we went to a wedding always sending love